S3-working-group/s3-practical-guide/content/src/meeting-practices/rounds.md

 ![right,fit](img/circle/rounds.png)

-**A group facilitation technique to maintain equivalence.**

--   go around the circle giving everyone the chance to speak
+**In a group meeting, go around the circle giving everyone the chance to speak in turn.**

+Rounds are a group facilitation technique to maintain equivalence and support effective dialogue.

+Be clear on the purpose and inteded outcome of each round.

--   begin each round with a different person, and change direction (clockwise or ccw) to bring variation to who speaks first and last, and to the order of people's contributions.
+Begin each round with a different person, and change direction (clockwise or counterclockwise) to bring variation to who speaks first and last, and to the order of people's contributions.